bviengineer/neighborhood-react-map/README.md

 The project was built using **ReactJS, Google Maps API, FourSqure API and Aixos HTTP client**, and  is part of the Udacity Front End Nanodegree, project work.  [**Create-React-App**](https://github.com/facebook/create-react-app) was the starting point for the project.

 # View Project
+* View a hosted copy of the project [here](https://xenodochial-galileo-347e00.netlify.com/)
+* Alternataively, you may:
     * Clone the repository
     * Using your command prompt (CLI), navigate to the project directory
     * Install node package manager (npm).
 Note, npm is automatically installed during the installation of node.
         * To determine if you already have node and npm installed, go to your command prompt and check the versions by typing:
             * node -v then enter key
             * npm -v then enter key
             * If the results of running each command returns with version numbers, node and npm are installed, otherwise, please install node/npm.
     * Run npm install to update the project with dependencies
     * To run a production version of the project, please do the following:
         * From the command prompt inside the project directory
             * npm run serve
             * then visit localhost:5000

 # Credits
 * [ReactJs](https://reactjs.org/)